adam-0522/SATEasily-content-ops-starter/content/pages/pricing.md

       type: TitleBlock
     subtitle: This is the subtitle for the pricing section
     plans:
-      - title: 30-Minute Consultation
+      - title: Lesson On Demand
-        price: Free
+        price: $100
-        details: No credit card required
+        details: per hour
-        description: |
+        description: >
-          Touch base on student's current performance and goals.
+          Recommended if you want to try some lessons with us first without a commitment, or if you have specific need in an area.
         features:
-          - Personalized discussion on your SAT prep needs and goals
+          - 'Flexible, one-on-one tutoring when you need it'
-          - Get a clear study plan tailored to your strengths and weaknesses
+          - Target specific SAT sections or concepts based on your requests
-          - No obligation – just explore if our sessions are right for you
+          - Immediate feedback and strategies to boost your score
-          - ''
+          - Feature four
         image:
-          url: /images/hero.svg
+          url: /images/abstract-feature2.svg
-          altText: Pricing plan 1
+          altText: Pricing plan 2
           type: ImageBlock
         actions:
           - label: Try for free